Jakarta's Residential Neighborhoods

 View housing options in Central Jakarta

 Starting with Central Jakarta, Menteng is one of the oldest and most prestigious neighborhoods.
 Set just east of the main thoroughfare of Jl.
-Thamrin/Sudirman, Menteng is known for its stately Dutch-colonial-era mansions, proximity to the banking and business district, as well as being the site of many embassies, ambassador's residences, as well as the residence of the President of Indonesia and other senior Indonesian officials.
-Many houses in this area are considered historical landmarks.
+Thamrin/Sudirman, Menteng is known for its stately Dutch-colonial-era mansions, proximity to the banking and business district, as well as being the site of many embassies, ambassador's residences, as well as the residences of other senior Indonesian officials and prominent indonesian business owners.
+Many houses in this area are considered historical landmarks, therefore renovations to the façade of many of the buildings require a special permit and approval from the city prior to the work begriming.

 Rents are high due to close proximity to the business district.
-Some pavilions (apartment over a garage/small guest house) are sometimes available for somewhat reasonable rates.
-The infrastructure is old, the trees tall and shady, and narrow streets and crowded thoroughfares abound.
+The infrastructure is old, the trees tall and shady, and crowded thoroughfares abound.
 Yet the small quiet streets off those crowded thoroughfares and the old-world atmosphere of the old buildings is quite attractive.
-Good shopping nearby at Plaza Indonesia, Sarinah, and Grand Indonesia makes Menteng one of the premier locations to live in Jakarta.
+Good shopping nearby at Plaza Indonesia, Sarinah, and Grand Indonesia makes Menteng one of the premier and most expensive locations to live in Jakarta.

 The Golden Triangle